Laragear/Turnstile/README.md

 >
 > Is not suggested to use the middleware on `GET` methods or similar.
 Some browsers (or extensions) may _cache_ or _inspect_ ahead document links.

-If you want to configure the middleware behaviour, you should use the `TurnstileMiddleware` class and the static methods.
+If you want to configure the middleware behaviour, you should use the `TurnstileMiddleware` class and the static helper methods.

 ```php
 use Illuminate\Http\Request;